Thoughts from an Assassin: The Journal of John Wilkes Booth

 Library of Congress

-As it turned out, Booth was not lauded as a hero, but instead was vilified in unforgiving, vicious language by reporters around the devastated nation.
+As it turned out, Booth was not lauded as a hero.
+Reporters around the devastated nation vilified the assassin in unforgiving, vicious language.
 Booth recorded some of his thoughts in a small leather datebook that he had in his possession.
-This historic artifact provides a glimpse into his thinking, and his reactions, to the country’s response to his deadly act.
+This historic artifact provides a glimpse into his thinking and his reactions to the country’s response to his deadly act.

 The diary is described in the museum collection at Ford’s Theatre National Historic Site as “a small book, which was actually an 1864 appointment book kept as a diary, found on the body of John Wilkes Booth on April 26, 1865.
 The datebook was printed and sold by a St. Louis stationer named James M. Crawford.
 The book measured 6 by 3 1/2 inches and pictures of 5 women were found in the diary pockets.
 Booth's entries in the diary were probably written between April 17 and April 22, 1865."